-- Almost all workers have a legal right to break time and private space for pumping milk. - You also may have a legal right to other changes at work for nursing and pumping. - Your boss can't fire you or treat you worse because you are nursing or pumping. - Free legal help is available.
+- Almost all employees in Texas have a legal right to break time and private space for pumping milk. - Most Texas employees also have a legal right to other changes at work for nursing and pumping. - Your boss can't fire you or treat you worse because you are nursing or pumping. - Free legal help is available.